ephes/django-cast/README.md

 - Improve the documentation
 - Update the [Podlove Web Player](https://podlove.org/podlove-web-player/) version
 - Design improvements for the default theme (it's still bootstrap 4 atm)
-- Add tags for posts (TIL, etc.) and navigation
 - Collaborators for podcast episodes
 - Transcripts for podcast episodes